pacman82/odbc-sys/README.md

 * Provide correct definition of symbols for Unix and Windows in either 32Bit or 64Bit flavour
 * Not to abstract away any power of the underlying API
 * Increase type safety where feasable
-* As it is as of now unlikely to happen that anyone is writing ODBC 2.0 applications in Rust I intentionally left out deprecated symbols like 'SQLAllocEnv'
+* As it is as of now unlikely to happen that anyone is writing ODBC 2.0 applications in Rust therefore deprecated symbols like 'SQLAllocEnv' have been left out intentionally.

 Current State
 -------------